mockk/mockk/README.md

 ### How to Configure Restricted Mocking

-You can configure Restricted Mocking behavior using the unified `mockk.properties` configuration file described in the [Configuration File](#configuration-file) section.
+You can configure Restricted Mocking behavior using the `mockk.properties` configuration file described in the [Configuration File](#configuration-file) section.

-Add the following properties to your `src/test/resources/mockk.properties` file:
+Add the following properties to your [configuration file](#configuration-file):

 ```properties
 # List of restricted classes (fully qualified names, separated by commas)